FIPS 199 Compliance - Security Standard

 - Consistent reporting to the Office of Management and Budget (OMB) and Congress on the adequacy and effectiveness of information security policies, procedures, and practices.
 Subsequent NIST standards and guidelines will address the second and third FISMA tasks.

-Janco's Security Manual Template meets the compliance requirments of FIPS 199 and even provides an electronic form that can be utilized in the assessment process.
+Janco's Security Manual Template meets the compliance requirements of FIPS 199 and even provides an electronic form that can be utilized in the assessment process.

 The Security Manual Template can be acquired separately or as part of the Business Continuity and Security Bundle.